shikha mehta

 In my personal life, creative and artistic expression brings me a lot of joy- some favourites include mixed media collage art, paper and candle making using plant materials, and creating hand-bound journals.
 I strive to bring a creative approach to sessions, and look forward to collaborating with you in exploring your intentions for counselling!

-(she/her) Elizabeth will be working at Ciel until December 2025.
+(he/him) Markus will be working at Ciel until August 2026.

-(she/her) Lauren will be working at Ciel until August 2025.
+(she/her) Teala will be working at Ciel until August 2026.